 What is the Student Technology Assistant (STA) Program?

-Launched in the spring semester of 2007, the Student Technology Assistant (STA) program, funded by the Provost's office and executed by ITS, is designed to engage faculty in the use and implementation of technology in teaching and curriculum development, either online or in the classroom.
-Student Technology Assistants (STA) are paired one-on-one with faculty members for one semester and work as many as 12 hours per week.
+Launched in the spring semester of 2007, the Student Technology Assistant (STA) program, supported by the Provost's office and executed by ITS, is designed to engage faculty in the use and implementation of technology in teaching and curriculum development, either online or in the classroom.
+Student Technology Assistants (STA) are trained and paired one-on-one with faculty members for one entire semester and work as many as 12 hours per week on a specific project.

 Goals of the Program:

-The response and feedback to the STA program has been extremely positive.
-To date we have paired students with professors on approximately 80 projects.
-Projects have represented a variety of technology-based projects which include (but are not limited to):
+The response to the STA program has been extremely positive.
+To date we have paired students with professors on approximately 90 projects.
+Projects have represented a variety of technology-based skills which include (but are not limited to):

 - Blackboard Olé course development and/or redesign